flannelhead/flannelhead.github.io/projects/espway.md

 One problem with this microcontroller is the lack of hardware peripherals.
 In particular, there are no hardware implementations of I2C or PWM on the chip.
 They have to be implemented in software.
 The problem is that the very same processor core has constantly handle the WiFi communication.
 So, any other software routine might get interrupted by the WiFi interrupts.
 That's a bit of a problem since both I2C and PWM are critical about timing.

 Software implementations of PWM and I2C are bundled with the Espressif SDK.
 However, as of writing, they are flawed in some way or just inefficient.
 Luckily, some smart people in the community have rolled their own drivers.
 I ended up using [`ESP8266_new_pwm`](https://github.com/StefanBruens/ESP8266_new_pwm) by Stefan Bruens, which uses NMI interrupts to realize a stable PWM signal with correct timing.
+The motors are fed with 2 kHz PWM.

 For I2C, a fast assembly implementation called [`brzo_i2c`](https://github.com/pasko-zh/brzo_i2c) by Pascal Kurtansky was used.
 I had some problems with the I2C driver at first since it completely disabled interrupts during I2C transactions.
 That eventually led to the firmware crashing, probably due to some WiFi interrupt not being able to fire.
 That was easily fixed by commenting out the instruction that disabled the interrupts.
 That compromises the I2C timing, but in practice everything has been working very well.